basf/mamba-tabular/docs/installation.md

 # Installation

-Please follow the steps below for installing `mambular`
+Please follow the steps below for installing `mambular`.

-Install from the source:
+## Install from the source:

 ```bash
 cd mamba-tabular